 Crossing Surface Program

 The Crossing Surface Program provides funding assistance for surface improvements through a competitive call for projects open to road authorities.
 The Program can cover 60% of project costs, with the railroad responsible for the remaining 40%.
+The 2017 call for projects is closed.
+With over 130 applications from 40 road agencies, 76 crossings will receive funding in 2017.
+The next call for projects will open in September 2017.

 - Project Funding Standards